Female Horse Racing Reporters

 Winner of Olympic gold medals for cycling, training to be a jockey and winning some of the biggest races in the UK, it was only a matter of time until Victoria Pendleton became a presenter for ITV Racing.

 Starting her professional cycling career in 2001, Victoria has competed in almost every high-end cycling event and won a majority of them.
-In total, she has won 14 Gold, 9 Silver and 2 bronze medals across all the events she took part in.
+In total, she has won 14 Gold, 9 Silver, and two bronze medals across all the events she participated in.

-After the 2012 London Olympics, Victoria decided to retire from cycling and pursue another interest of hers, horse racing.
+After the 2012 London Olympics, Victoria decided to retire from cycling and pursue horse racing, another of her interests.

 Victoria Pendleton